- Get Creative

-In October 2009 the Cultural Ministers Council released the National Arts and Disability Strategy, a vision for improving access and participation in the artistic and cultural activities for people with disabilities.
+In October 2009 the Cultural Ministers Council released the National Arts and Disability Strategy, a vision for improving access and participation in the artistic and cultural activities for Deaf and Disabled people.

-The Strategy is the result of extensive consultation, including 115 submissions made in response to a discussion paper released in late 2008, targeted consultation with arts and disability peak bodies, and consultation with government agencies at all levels.
-The Strategy provides a framework within which jurisdictions can assess and improve existing activities.
-It also identifies new priority projects that could be progressed as national initiatives or by individual jurisdictions.
+The Strategy is the result of extensive consultation with arts and disability peak bodies, and consultation with government agencies at all levels.
+The Strategy provides a framework to assess and improve existing activities.
+It also identifies new priority projects that could be progressed as national initiatives or by individual states and territories.
 The Cultural Ministers Council was established in the mid-1980s and brings together government ministers from Australia and New Zealand to collaborate on developing Australia’s arts and cultural sector.

 The National Arts and Disability Strategy is available at the Cultural Ministers Council website.

 In March 2008, the Victorian Office for Disability in partnership with Arts Victoria and Disability Services Division commenced a research project to examine ways to increase the participation of people with a disability in the arts as artists and as audience members.

 ‘Picture This: Increasing the cultural participation of people with a disability in Victoria’ details findings of the research and paint a picture of the arts and disability landscape within Victoria, nationally and internationally.

 These reports provide a unique snapshot of a dynamic and burgeoning Victorian arts and disability sector, and also identify some of the barriers that we need to continue to work to remove.
 They offer ideas, suggestions and possible strategies for increasing the cultural participation of Deaf and Disabled people, relevant to both government and community.

 The full report and an Easy English version are available at the Creative Victoria website.